sebastiaansnel/music_portfolio/README.md

 I wasn't able to upload the last page because the github push didn't work.
 Therefore I added the last pages underneath with some screenshots.
+The plots that were missing are the plots that I've added here: